 - A quarter cup of melted butter or margarine

 - 1 tablespoon of white vinegar

 - Four large egg yolks

 - Mix sugar, vanilla and butter in a bowl.

 - Whisk eggs while stirring cornmeal, white vinegar and evaporated milk to become smooth.

 - Pour the content in the pie crust and place in the preheated oven for 40 minutes.

 Browned butter chess pie is another southern classic for family gatherings.
 This classic dessert is a perfect choice after eating the main meal.

 The rich flavors make the pie hard to resist.
-It is one of the reasons why many families usually keep the secret from the general public.
+It is one of the reasons why many families try to keep it a secret from the general public.

-Having tasted the chess from a family friend reunion, I decided to share with you the crucial secret behind the pie preparation.
+Having tasted this chess pie from a family friend reunion, I decided to share with you the crucial secret behind the pie preparation.